January 10, 2025

 Follow these 10 steps to nail your US visa interview, from filling out the forms to acing the questions.
 Get ready for your US adventure!

-Author Name: Cosmina B
+Author Name: Amira M

 Preparing for a US visa interview can feel overwhelming, but don’t worry—we’ve got you covered!
 Whether you're heading to the States for work, study, or a vacation, these 10 steps will help you feel confident and ready to ace your interview and start your adventure.
 Let’s dive in!